Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 2. Deposit Funds

-The next step is to deposit funds.
-As discussed, you can only deposit Bitcoin.
-So, if you don’t own Bitcoin, you’ll need to buy it first.
+So, if you don’t own Bitcoin, you must buy it first.
 Once you have Bitcoin, you can deposit it in your Deribit account from your BTC wallet.

 3. Place Your First Trade

-Once you have funds in your account, you are ready to trade.
-Head to the trading panel and fill the Order Form.
+Head to the trading panel and fill out the Order Form.
 You’ll need to enter the following details:

 • Order type